Why and How Lemmika is Here

 Then, a colleague from my husband’s office offered to help.
 She had a cat too, so it seemed perfect.

-Our cats spent three days under her sofa, didn’t come out, and only ate when no one was around.
+Our cats spent three days under her sofa, didn’t come out, and only ate their meal when no one was around.

 We didn’t enjoy our trip.
 I felt guilty leaving them with a stranger.
 Worried they were bothering her cat.
-Uneasy asking a work colleague for help—for free, no less.
+Uneasy asking a work colleague for help—for free, nonetheless.

 That feeling—that specific guilt mixed with gratitude and worry—is why Lemmika exists.